What Exactly Is Samsung QLED Technology?

 The result of that speaks for itself, with black levels that are essentially infinite.
 It’s also able to provide for more saturated colors as well, making the image look nothing short of breath taking.
 So with that, Is QLED better than OLED?
 Well both yes and no. It depends on how you look at it.

-Truthfully, speaking from experience of having seen both of these in action (and even side by side at that) OLED still edged out Samsung’s quantum dot technology ever so slightly.
+Truthfully, speaking from experience of having seen both of these in action (and even side by side at that) the black levels of the OLED seemed slightly darker.

 Now I say ever so slightly because it was the first time I’ve ever seen a backlit display coming that close to matching OLED.
 If you weren’t comparing them side by side though, I’d venture to say that you’d be hard pressed to notice any difference at all, all things considered.

 Another benefit has to do with color accuracy.
-In extremely bright scenes, OLEDs tend to skew in the way of color accuracy, meaning the image becomes less true to life the brighter you go.
-With QLED, not only can it go brighter, but it can maintain that composure even in the most vivid of scenes.
+In extremely bright scenes, OLEDs may skew in the way of color accuracy, whereas QLED, can maintain that composure though it depends too.

-Given the fact that OLED displays use special chemicals that react to electricity opposed to a dedicated backlight, over time these chemicals burn off causing the picture to become distorted; effectively shortening the screen’s lifespan.
+Given the fact that OLED displays use special chemicals that react to electricity opposed to a dedicated backlight, the longevity of the image may depend on how often it’s used when it comes to burn in.

-Now mind you, the threat has been greatly mitigated in recent years due to advancements, but there is still that slight chance.
+Now mind you, that has been greatly mitigated in recent years due to advancements, and is much harder to happen now, it’s still technically possible.

-In any case, it’s just nice to know that manufactures are tackling this issue head on, and coming out with displays that don’t really have to worry about this.
+In any case, it’s just nice to know that manufactures are tackling this issue head on, and coming out with displays that don’t really have to worry about this as much.

 I also noticed that the OLED did happen to have a slightly better viewing angle as well, so that’s something else to think about.
 Also because of their lack of a backlight, they provide less energy consumption too.

 So for the original question as to which is better, you can see that it really depends.
-OLED for better black levels, QLED for better colors and brightness.
+In my opinon, just from what I’ve seen, I feel OLEDS strong suit is black levels, whereas QLEDs is its colors and brightness but that can and may vary.

 Is it Better Than Their SUHD Range TVs?

-To put it simply, yes, QLED is definitely an improvement over their previous flagship range SUHD TVs.
+In my opinion, I feel that QLED is an improvement over their previous flagship range SUHD TVs.
 They are able to get brighter while remaining more colorful, providing for a better presentation overall.

-So when you put it together, it stands for Superb Ultra High Definition (which sounds like a video game combo from Tekken honestly) It also stands for 8 other things including smart, special, and striking.
+So when you put it together, it stands for Superb Ultra High Definition.
+It also stands for 8 other things including smart, special, and striking.

-The point is, the switch from SUHD to the “quantum dot” is more of a marketing buzzword if anything, with the difference between them being a simple upgrade on their already existent tech.
+The point is, the switch from SUHD to the “quantum dot” is more of a marketing thing if anything, with the difference between them being the upgrade on their already existent tech.

 What Is The Best QLED TV?

 If you were curious on which one I would personally recommend, it’d have to be this one.
-The Samsung 49-inch Class QLED Q80T Series really is an amazing disparity
+The Samsung 65-Inch Class QLED 4K Q80C Series is really is an amazing TV.

 Besides offering everything you’d expect from a high end TV like 4K, HDR, etc, It also utilizes the awesome quantum dot technology we talked about earlier that really makes things look incredible.

-This is the kind of TV where you’ll find yourself watching shows you aren’t even interested in just to see what it looks like (I know this was the case for me)
+This is the kind of TV where you’ll find yourself watching all kinds of shows just to see what it looks like (I know this was the case for me)

 Hopefully you’ve enjoyed this article on Samsung QLED TV technology explained, and that it helped in the way of actually understanding this new tech.

-Having personally seen the tech up close myself, (considering I have one) it really is nothing short of mind blowing.
-It’s one of those things where you really have to see it to believe it (and even then you likely still wont) It’s seriously that good.
+Having personally seen the tech up close myself, (considering I have one) it really is nothing short of mind blowing in my opinion.
+It’s one of those things where you really have to see it to believe it.